-The strategy aims to improve the natural environment, the public realm and open spaces near to the river (section six).
+The strategy aims to improve the natural and historic environment, the public realm and open spaces near to the river (section six).
 The river is a wildlife corridor and its sensitive enhancement has the potential to improve ecology and biodiversity in the heart of the city.
 Proposals include:

-- Improvements to water quality in specific stretches of the river including a proposal to reduce the levels of oils and fats entering the river from food related businesses in the Magdalen Street/Fye Bridge Street area - Protection and enhancement of biodiversity of the river and riverbanks including proposals for floating vegetation platforms; a biodiversity enhancement and noninvasive species management plan to manage non-native species; and an eel pass at New Mills to assist with migration of this protected species (which has now been installed) - Improvements to open spaces adjacent to the river to maximise their use for leisure and recreation as well as enhancing biodiversity and heritage features where appropriate.
+- Improvements to water quality in specific stretches of the river including a proposal to reduce the levels of oils and fats entering the river from food related businesses in the Magdalen Street/Fye Bridge Street area - Protection and enhancement of biodiversity of the river and riverbanks including proposals for floating vegetation platforms; a biodiversity enhancement and noninvasive species management plan to manage non-native species; and an eel pass at New Mills to assist with migration of this protected species (which has now been installed) - Improvements to open spaces adjacent to the river to maximise their use for leisure and recreation as well as enhancing biodiversity and heritage features where appropriate. - Conserve and where possible enhance the historic environment and individual designated and non-designated heritage assets along the riverbank.